-Minimum flows and levels (MFLs) program - The District establishes MFLs for priority water limits at which further water withdrawals would be significantly harmful to the water resources or ecology of an area.
+Minimum flows and levels (MFLs) program - The District establishes MFLs for priority water bodies within its boundaries.
+MFLs define the limits at which further water withdrawals would be significantly harmful to the water resources or ecology of an area.
 MFLs is an effective tool to assist in making sound water management decisions and preventing significant adverse impacts due to water withdrawals.